 Now for the fun part!
-You're going to make a list of predictions and program the button to pick one item from the list and display it inside Label2.
-The button will also still play the sound that you programmed in Part One.
+You're going to make a list of predictions and program the button to pick one item from the list and display it in Label2.
+The Button will also still play the sound that you programmed in Part One.
 Here's how to do it...

-- From the blocks palette, click on Label2 drawer to see all of its associated blocks.
+- From the Blocks palette, click on Label2 drawer to see all of its associated blocks.
 Drag over the green set Label2.BackgroundColor and insert it just above the Player1.Start block.
-Notice that the when Button1.Click block automatically gets bigger to accomodate the new block.
+Notice that the when Button1.Click block automatically gets bigger to accommodate the new block.

-- Clicking on the word "BackgroundColor" will allow you to change the property that is being set.
-We want to change the Text so our block will look like set Label2.Text.
+- Clicking on the word "BackgroundColor" will give you a dropdown menu so you can change the property that is being set.
+Choose Text so your block will be set Label2.Text.

-- From the Built-In palette, click on the Lists drawer.
+- From the Built-In drawer, click on the Lists drawer.
 Drag over the pick random item block and connect it to the open socket of the set Label2.Text block.

 - Notice after you plug in two text blocks, there are no more sockets to add more responses.
-To create more sockets, you need to click the dark blue button on the block.
-Make a list is called a mutator block and thus can be expanded or shrunk by clicking the blue button in the upper left corner.
+To create more sockets, you need to click the dark blue mutator icon on the block. make a list is called a mutator block and thus can be expanded or shrunk by clicking the blue icon in the upper left corner.
 For a summary of mutators, check out the Mutators page

-- Plug each text block into the pick random item block.
-(Ideas for answers: http://en.wikipedia.org/wiki/Magic_8-Ball)
+- Snap each text block into the make a list block.
+(Ideas for predictions: http://en.wikipedia.org/wiki/Magic_8-Ball)